The one where the Doctor gets a silly outfit.

 - Smug Snake: The jailer, the road construction overseer...

 - Shut Up, Hannibal!: One of the men come to arrest Robespierre shoots Robespierre in the jaw when he tries breaking him by talking.

 - Sociopathic Soldier: The soldiers who pursue Rouvray and D'Argenson are little more than murderous thugs.

 - Sound-Only Death: D'Argenson is shot off-screen after he tried to run and the mob of soldiers surrounded him.
 This trope is averted with Rouvray.

 - Stock Episode Titles: 10 uses.
-Justified, in that this episode is about, well, the Reign of Terror.
+Justified, in that this story is about, well, the Reign of Terror.

 - Talking Your Way Out: The Doctor, posing as a regional official from a southern province, is taken to meet Robespierre.
 Robespierre asks him for a report on his region, but the Doctor turns the question aside by offering his thoughts on the situation in Paris first.
 Time for the meeting runs out before the conversation can come back to the original subject.